- Antibiotic resistance is one of the biggest threats to global health, food security, and development today.

 To prevent and control the spread of antibiotic resistance, the agriculture sector can:

 - Only give antibiotics to animals under veterinary supervision.

-- Not use antibiotics for growth promotion or to prevent diseases.
+- Not use antibiotics for growth promotion or to prevent diseases in healthy animals.

 - Vaccinate animals to reduce the need for antibiotics and use alternatives to antibiotics when available.